 Can I have more than one job on campus?

 Yes, but the total number of hours allowed is the same whether you have one or two jobs.

 How will I be paid?

-You are paid an hourly rate which is usually the current federal minimum wage.
+You are paid through direct deposit at an hourly rate which is usually the current federal minimum wage.
 This may be higher, depending on the type of work and skills required.